Best Memory Foam Mattress for Side Sleepers: 2020 Reviews and Buyer’s Guide

 Memory foam cradles the body, reducing pressure points while providing great support and spinal alignment.
 For a better night’s sleep, take a look at our best memory foam mattresses for side sleepers guide.

 30 Second Summary: Best Memory Foam Mattress for Side Sleepers

-- Amerisleep AS3 — Amerisleep nails it when it comes to providing excellent support and comfort for side sleepers.
-Each layer of memory foam provides excellent pressure-relieving comfort while remaining responsive to prevent you from feeling “stuck.”
-Plus, with the cooling properties of their exclusive foam, the AS3 should ensure a cool sleep without the risk of overheating.
+- Amerisleep AS4 — Amerisleep nails it when it comes to providing excellent support and comfort for side sleepers.
+Each layer of memory foam provides excellent pressure-relieving comfort, while remaining responsive to prevent you from feeling “stuck.”
+Plus, with the breathability of Amerisleep’s exclusive foam, the AS4 should ensure a cool sleep without the risk of overheating.

 Best Memory Foam Mattresses for Side Sleepers

-The Amerisleep AS3 is one of the best mattresses of 2020 and our recommended memory foam bed for side sleepers.
-It stands at 12 inches tall with three layers— 3 inches of Bio-Pur®, 2 inches of Affinity with HIVE® technology, and 7 inches of Bio-Core®.
+The Amerisleep AS4 is our recommended memory foam bed for side sleepers because it contains a thick, pressure-relieving comfort layer to cushion the shoulders and hips.
+It stands at 12 inches tall with three layers—4 inches of Bio-Pur®, 1 inch of Affinity with HIVE® technology, and 7 inches of Bio-Core®.
 It comes encased in a removable, machine-washable cover.

 - HIVE® 5-zone support layer

 Next on our list is the Zoma Mattress, a memory foam mattress built to help athletes sleep deeper, recover faster, and wake up feeling more rejuvenated.